-The following table shows the fees paid or accrued by Hewlett Packard Enterprise for fiscal 2022 and 2021.
+The following table shows the fees paid or accrued by Hewlett Packard Enterprise for fiscal 2023 and 2022.

-2022 2021

-Ir In millions
+2023 (\$ in millions) 2022 (\$ in millions)

-Audit Fees (1) \$ 18 1 \$ 15.1
+Audit Fees (1) 18.9 18.1

-Audit-Related Fees (2) 0 8 1.2
+Audit-Related Fees (2) 2.1 0.8

-Tax Fees (3) 1 3 0.7
+Tax Fees (3) 1.0 1.3

-All Other Fees (4) 0 1 0.4
+All Other Fees (4) 0 0.1

-Total \$ 20 3 \$ 17.4
+Total 22.0 20.3

-- Audit fees represent fees for professional services provided in connection with the audit of our financial statements and internal control over financial reporting, the review of our quarterly financial statements, and audit services provided in connection with other statutory or regulatory fillings. - 2 Audit-related fees for fiscal 2022 and 2021 primarily included fees related to accounting consultation, attestation services, and acquisition due diligence. - 3 Tax fees for fiscal 2022 and 2021 primarily included fees associated with tax planning. - 4 All other fees for fiscal 2022 and 2021 primarily included advisory service fees.
+- 1. Audit fees represent fees for professional services provided in connection with the audit of our financial statements and internal control over financial reporting, the review of our quarterly financial statements, and audit services provided in connection with other statutory or regulatory filings. - 2.
+Audit-related fees for fiscal 2023 and 2022 primarily included fees related to accounting consultation, and attestation services. - 3.
+Tax fees for fiscal 2023 and 2022 primarily included fees associated with tax planning. - 4.
+All other fees for fiscal 2023 and 2022 primarily included advisory service fees.

 In accordance with its written charter, the Audit Committee is responsible for the pre-approval of all audit and non-audit services performed by the independent registered public accounting firm.
+The Audit Committee may also delegate this authority to the chair of the Audit Committee.